cakuang1/DDs3tosf/README.md

 ## About

-Fairly simple ETL pipeline that mimics a batch processing ETL pipeline.
+A manual step-by-step data pipeline that extracts data files from and